keptn/lifecycle-toolkit/docs/content/en/docs/install/tips-tricks.md

-Note that, if you want to run pre- and/or post-deployment [evaluations](../implementing/evaluations.md) as part of the Release Lifecycle Management use-case, you need to run the Keptn Metrics Operator.
+Note that, if you want to run pre- and/or post-deployment [evaluations](../implementing/evaluations.md) as part of the Release Lifecycle use-case, you need to run the Keptn Metrics Operator.

-You must also enable Keptn for each [namespace](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/) on which you want to run either the Observability or Release Lifecycle Management use-case.
+You must also enable Keptn for each [namespace](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/) on which you want to run either the Observability or Release Lifecycle use-case.
 This is because Keptn communicates with the Kubernetes scheduling mechanism for tasks such as enforcing checks natively, stopping a deployment from proceeding when criteria are not met,